 Most muscle-building plans and articles are long on mythology and short on tangible examples.
-I’m here to flip the script and show you what exactly I do when building lean muscle.
+I’m here to flip the script and show you what exactly I include to create a proven muscle-building meal plan.

 But first, a caveat: there is no perfect diet.
 I’ve been consistent with training and nutrition for the better part of 16 years at this point, so what works for me may not be best for you.